Yllka Mujo

 Yllka Mujo (born 15 October 1953) is an Albanian actress, especially known for her roles in Albanian movies during the communist regime.
-For her acting merits she was given the title Merited Artist of Albania.
+For her acting credits she was given the title Merited Artist of Albania.

 Life

 Yllka Muji (or Mujo) comes from an Albanian family that moved from Tuz, Kingdom of Yugoslavia (now Montenegro), to Shkodër during the Monarchist period.
-She was born in the capital Tirana and was sister of actor Agim Mujo (1955/1956–2019).
+She was born in the capital Tirana and was the sister of actor Agim Mujo (1955/1956–2019).
 In recognition to her career, she was also given the title of "Maestro of Arts" in the National Theatre of Albania.

-Mujo married (now divorced) Haig Zaharinë then Gjergj Polikron Zaharia, born in Përmet, and had one son, Amos Muji Zaharia (b.
-1987), an actor and film director; and one daughter, Elia Zaharia Zogu (b.
-1983), an actress and singer who married Leka, Crown Prince of Albania on 8 October 2016.
+Mujo married (now divorced) Haig Zaharinë then Gjergj Polikron Zaharia, an actor, born in Përmet, and had one son, Amos Muji Zaharia (b.
+1987), an actor and film director; and one daughter, Elia Zaharia (b.
+1983), an actress, former singer, and ex-wife of Leka, Crown Prince of Albania.